STRESS Lab

 Culturally Responsive Interventions for Co-morbid PTSD-SUD

-Research in the STRESS Lab aims to develop, implement, and evaluate culturally responsive and trauma-informed approaches for reducing substance-related harm.
-For instance, Native HEALTH is a collaborative partnership with one First Nations community to develop from the ground-up and evaluate through randomized controlled trial a culturally-grounded alcohol intervention that targets historical trauma.
+Research in the STRESS Lab aims to use community-engaged approaches to develop, implement, and evaluate culturally responsive and trauma-informed approaches for reducing substance use and related harm.
+For instance, Native HEALTH is a collaborative partnership with one First Nations community to develop from the ground-up and evaluate through RCT a culturally-grounded alcohol intervention that targets historical trauma.

 Learn more about our current projects and publications.